|

 Stop Four: San Clemente Basilica

 This lesser known spot is one of my favorites in Rome.
 San Clemente Basilica is a modern day Basilica on the top, but underneath is a 4th century Basilica and THEN underneath that is a 1st century Roman street.
-Besides the fact that these are amazing sites in and of themselves, there is no other place where you can descend down into the layers of Rome’s history and the way the city has been built on top of itself.
+Besides the fact that these are amazing sites in and of themselves, there is no other place where you can descend down into the layers of Rome’s history and see the way the city has been built on top of itself.

 You can get tickets online ahead of time, but you may also be able to get tickets when you show up at the church.
 And remember that this is first and foremost a church, so follow the dress code (covered shoulders and knees).